ajay-cloudtech/Building-an-AI-Powered-Financial-Analysis-Agent-with-Amazon-Bedrock/README.md

 # Building-an-AI-Powered-Financial-Analysis-Agent-with-Amazon-Bedrock

 ## Summary
-This project guides you through the process of creating an AI-driven financial analysis agent using Amazon Bedrock.
-By leveraging large language models (LLMs), CloudFormation templates, and a knowledge base synced with Federal Open Market Committee (FOMC) reports, this agent can analyze economic trends, generate company portfolios, and provide actionable insights.
+This project guides you through the process of creating an AI-driven financial analysis agent using Amazon Bedrock with Retrieval-Augmented Generation (RAG).
+By leveraging large language models (LLMs), CloudFormation templates, and a knowledge base synced with Federal Open Market Committee (FOMC) reports, this agent can retrieve relevant data to analyze economic trends, generate company portfolios, and provide actionable insights.
 The setup includes deploying AWS resources, integrating a knowledge base, and launching a Streamlit-based user interface on an EC2 instance.
 The result is a powerful tool for exploring financial data and economic policies through natural language prompts.

 <img width="347" alt="Bedrock_Model_Arch" src="https://github.com/user-attachments/assets/5093ad7e-286a-4369-940c-500572b35dd6" />